program247365/tailwindcss-now/README.md

-# 🌈  Tailwind Now Script
+# 🌈  TailwindCSS Now Script

 > A little bash script to get you started experimenting with TailwindCSS now!